Getting Started

 make up

 After the containers are up, you should find that two services have been created: one for the Wagtail app, and another for the Postgres database.
-You could be able to access the app at http://localhost:8000/.
+You should be able to access the app at http://localhost:8000/.

 You may need to run migrations before anything else.
 To do so, run the following in a separate terminal: